Geoffrey Canada: The Power of a Carrying a Gun

-Recently, This American Life re-ran an episode from 1997 called "Guns," which featured Geoffrey Canada discussing his childhood in the Bronx, the violence he faced there, and the changes brought about when guns became more commonplace among young people in the city.
-You can listen to the episode online, with Canada's segment beginning at about 15 mins, 50 seconds in (although I recommend that you just sit back and take in the whole episode—it's riveting).
-On the show, Canada read the following excerpt from his memoir, Fist Stick Knife Gun.
+In an 1997 episode of This American Life called "Guns," Geoffrey Canada discussed his childhood in the Bronx, the violence he faced there, and the changes brought about when guns became more commonplace among young people in the city.
+You can listen to the episode online.
+On the show, Canada read a piece from his memoir, Fist Stick Knife Gun, which you can read below.

 In 1971, well before the explosion of handguns on the streets of New York City, I bought a handgun.
 I bought the gun legally in Maine, where I was in college.
 The clerk only wanted to see some proof of residency, and my Bowdoin College I.D. card was sufficient.
 For a hundred and twenty-five dollars I was the proud owner of a .25-caliber automatic with a seven-shot clip.
 The gun was exactly what I needed.
 It was so small I could slip it into my coat pocket or pants pocket.